-Access throughout the property was restricted due to floor coverings in parts.
+Access throughout the property was restricted due to floor coverings, limited furnishings and belongings.
 Stored items (particularly in cupboards) have not been moved.
 No access was gained to any sub floor areas.
 Roof inspection was limited to head and shoulders.